SolarArbiter/SolarArbiter.github.io/framework_documentation.md

 <img class="figure" src="/images/architecture_chart.png"/>

 <figcaption class="figure">Diagram depicting data flow between components of the Solar Forecast Arbiter.
-Users may choose to interact with the API directly, or through Dashboard.
+Most users will use the Dashboard to interact with the API.
+Some users may choose to use a local installation of the Core library to perform their analyses and interact with the API.
+Other users may choose to interact directly with the API for scripting purposes (not shown).
 The API stores and retrieves data with the Database.
-The API queues analyses to be processed by workers that send their results to the API for storage in the API.</figcaption>
+The API also queues analyses to be processed by workers running the Core library.
+The works then send their results to the API for storage in the database.</figcaption>

 <br/>
-The alpha release of the Solar Forecast Arbiter is hosted on a server running CentOS at a datacenter at the University of Arizona.
+The beta release of the Solar Forecast Arbiter is hosted on a server running CentOS at a datacenter at the University of Arizona.
 The components are run on an OKD (Origin Kubernetes Distribution) cluster and depend on a separate MYSQL server for data storage.
-The infrastructure of the Solar Forecast Arbiter is documented in detail in our Systems Layer Setup document.
+The infrastructure of the Solar Forecast Arbiter is documented in detail in a Systems Layer Setup document (available on request).